FindMySchool LogoFindMySchool

 The main consideration is whether the school's ethos and results profile align with your family's priorities.
 If you prioritise academic selectivity, schools ranking in the top 10% nationally will look different.
 If you want genuine inclusivity, rigorous pastoral care, trauma-informed practice, and an ambition to help each student progress from wherever they start, this is worth a serious look.

 Yes.
 The March 2023 Ofsted inspection rated the school Good across Quality of Education, Behaviour and Attitudes, Leadership and Management, and Sixth Form provision.
 Personal Development was rated Outstanding.
-Results sit at the middle of England's school distribution — 48% of students achieve grade 5 or above in English and Maths GCSEs (solid progress for a fully comprehensive school serving significant deprivation).
+Results sit around the middle of England's school distribution once progress is considered — 36.9% of students achieve grade 5 or above in English and Maths GCSEs, and Progress 8 is +0.11.
 The school is designated a lead Trauma Informed School in Westminster, reflecting deep commitment to understanding how prior experiences affect learning.

 This is a state school with no tuition fees.
 There are associated costs: uniform (details available on school website), school trips (typically £100-200 per trip depending on destination), music lessons (if taken), and school meals (free for eligible families; others pay per meal).
 The school actively promotes free school meals eligibility and advises families on application during transition.